 Our private clinics in Toronto, Winnipeg, Calgary, and Vancouver offer a variety of surgical specialties, including: private hernia surgery, foot and ankle arthroscopy, orthopedic surgery, private hip replacement surgery, private knee replacement surgery, ENT surgery, private gallbladder removal surgery, and more.

 When you choose Surgical Solutions Network, you can undergo the surgery you need and return to your normal life sooner.
-Surgical Solutions Network’s accredited and advanced surgical centres offers Canadians access to high-quality, private healthcare from our team of board certified surgeons and registered nurses.
+Surgical Solutions Network’s accredited and advanced surgical centres offers Canadians access to high-quality, private healthcare from our team of fellowship-trained surgeons and registered nurses.
 If you’d like to learn more, explore our range of surgical procedures and learn more about our licensed surgical centres across Canada.
 To arrange a consultation, contact us today.